ipld/specs/data-structures/ethereum/convenience_types.md

 ## ReceiptHashes IPLD

 This is the IPLD schema for the ordered list of all receipts for a given block.
-* The IPLD block is the RLP encoded list of receipt hashes
+* The IPLD block is the RLP encoded list of receipt hashes.
-* CID links to `Receipts` use a KECCAK_256 multihash of the RLP encoded list of receipt hashes and the EthTxReceiptHashList codec (tbd)
+* CID links to `Receipts` use a KECCAK_256 multihash of the RLP encoded list of receipt hashes and the EthTxReceiptHashList codec (tbd).
 * `Receipts` IPLDs are not referenced directly from any canonical Ethereum object, but are instead linked to from the above `Block` ADL object.

 ```ipldsch